 How to deal with long-term effect of COVID-19.

-Within the COVID-19 recovery we are focusing on three priority themes: Mobilize for the Planet; Fight Inequality, Stand for Inclusion; Realize Gender Equality.

-Another rising communication related demand is the fake news phenomena which can curb the effects of the overall UN activities and reputation.
+The support will be provided both, through the group and through separate UN agencies, based on their capacity and their involvement in the COVID-19 response.
+The specific role of each of the agencies will be defined and coordinated through the UNCG.
+Another rising communication related demand is the “fake news” phenomena which can curb the effects of the overall UN activities and reputation.
 Therefore, the UNCG will continuously monitor the misinformation and strive to dampen the effects by proactive informing, transparent working and consistent communication.
+This will be primarily done through the monitoring tools available, but individual cases noted via other channels will be diligently adressed as well.

 Based on the experience of the communication and advocacy activities initiated and implemented in response to the pandemic, the UNCG will continue to analyze potential themes/crisis outside the primary focus themes and install the practice as part of the annual planning.